Model selection for the robust efficient signal processing observed with small L\'evy noise: Proofs

 where the function $B_\zs{2,\varepsilon}(x')$ is defined in \eqref{sec: MaPr.1} and $x'_\zs{j}=\varepsilon\Chi_\zs{\{1/\varepsilon<j\le 1/\varepsilon^{2}\}}$.
 We remind that $n=[1/\varepsilon^{2}]$.
 Therefore, in view of Proposition \eqref{Pr.sec: MaPr.1} we obtain

 So, we obtain the bound \eqref{sec: MaPr.5--1}.
 Hence Proposition \ref{Pr.sec: MaPr.3}\,. \endproof

 {\bf Acknowledgements.}

-The last author is partly supported by RFBR Grant no. 16-01-00121, by the Ministry of Education and Science of the Russian Federation in the framework of the research project no. 2.3208.2017/4.6, by the Russian Federal Professor program (project no. 1.472.2016/1.4, Ministry of Education and Science) and by the RSF grant 17-11-01049 (National Research Tomsk State University).
+The construction of the model selection procedures, the construction of the signals detection procedures and numerical simulations were done under financial support of the RSF Grant Number 14-49-00079 (National Research University “MPEI” 14 Krasnokazarmennaya, 111250 Moscow, Russia).
+The oracles inequalities were obtained under financial support of the RSF grant 17-11-01049 (National Research Tomsk State University).
+The analyse efficiency: the upper and lower bounds for the robust risk, the van Trees inequalities for the impulse noises, the calculation of the Pinsker constant were done under financial support of the RFBR Grant no. 16-01-00121, the Ministry of Education and Science of the Russian Federation in the framework of the research project no. 2.3208.2017/4.6 and the Russian Federal Professor program (project no. 1.472.2016/1.4, Ministry of Education and Science).

 {A.\arabic{equation}} {A.\arabic{theorem}} {A.\arabic{subsection}}